How to Prepare for CAT GD-PI & WAT 2026? Complete Guide

-The most frequently asked question by CAT aspirants following the exam is, "How to prepare for CAT GD-PI 2025?"
+The most frequently asked question by CAT aspirants following the exam is, "How to prepare for CAT GD-PI and WAT 2026?"
 The IIM admission procedure is divided into three stages: the aptitude exam, the GD-PI-WAT rounds, and the final offer letter.

-In this article, we'll look at round two, the CAT GD-PI-WAT preparation round.
+In this article, we'll look at stage two, the CAT GD-PI and WAT preparation round.
 GD-PI-WAT stands for Group Discussion, Personal Interview, and Written Ability Test, and it is an important stage because it accounts for the majority of the weightage in the MBA selection process at most top business schools.

 During this round, candidates are evaluated in a variety of areas, including communication, presentation, mental presence, inventiveness, and more.
 These rounds are used to evaluate candidates' performance and grade them for the final merit list.
 As a result, preparation for the GD-PI-WAT rounds should begin early.